rss logo

 Screenshot of the Certification Authority console, showing the option to manage certificate templates in the AD CS 'Certificate Templates' section.

-• Right-click on the User template and select Duplicate Template:
+• Right-click on the Workstation Authentication template and select Duplicate Template:

 Screenshot of the Certificate Templates Console, showing the option to duplicate a workstation certificate template in AD CS.